Icinga/icinga2/doc/20-script-debugger.md

  -d '{ "filter": "host.vars.contains(\"os\")", "attrs": [ "__name" ], "joins": [ "host.name", "host.vars" ], "pretty": true }'
 ```

-This will fail on all hosts which don't have any custom attribute specified.
+This will fail on all hosts which don't have any custom variable specified.

 ```
 # icinga2 daemon -X